List of cities in Donetsk Oblast

 From independence in 1991 to 2020, 28 cities in the oblast were designated as cities of regional significance (municipalities), which had self-government under city councils, while the oblast's remaining 24 cities were located in 18 raions (districts) as cities of district significance, which are subordinated to the governments of the raions.
 On 18 July 2020, an administrative reform abolished and merged the oblast's raions and cities of regional significance into eight new, expanded raions.
 (Note: The initial administrative reform laws passed in 2020 were not de jure enacted at the time for territories controlled by separatist forces during the Donbas war due to a provision within the laws delaying the creation of new subdivisions in those territories until the Ukrainian government regained control of them at some indeterminate future date.
 On 7 September 2023, an amendment to the original law entered into force which created the new subdivisions for all territories from that date, thereby making them fully legally in effect for the whole oblast since 2023.)
 The eight raions that make up the oblast are Bakhmut, Donetsk, Horlivka, Kalmiuske, Kramatorsk, Mariupol, Pokrovsk, and Volnovakha.
 (Note: Due to the occupation by separatist forces of the Donetsk, Horlivka, and Kalmiuske raions at the time of the 2020 administrative reform, the three raions have only de jure status while de facto Russian officials instead use the raions and cities of regional significance from before the 2020 reform.
 In new territories occupied in the oblast since 24 February 2022, Russian appointed officials have also imposed the use of the pre-reform administrative divisions.)
 After the enactment of decommunization laws, ten cities within the oblast were renamed in 2016 for their former names' connection to people, places, events, and organizations associated with the Soviet Union.
 (Note: Due to the occupation by separatist forces of Bunhe, Chystiakove, Kalmiuske, and Khrestivka at the time of the 2016 renaming, the four cities' new names have only de jure status while de facto Russian officials continue to use the pre-2016 names.
 In the cities occupied since 24 February 2022, Russian appointed officials have also imposed the pre-2016 names.)
 The renamed cities are Bakhmut, Bunhe, Chystiakove, Kalmiuske, Khrestivka, Lyman, Myrnohrad, Pokrovsk, Toretsk, and Zalizne, which were previously named Artemivsk, Yunokomunarivsk, Torez, Komsomolske, Kirovske, Krasnyi Lyman, Dymytrov, Krasnoarmiisk, Dzerzhynsk, and Artemove, respectively.

 Following the Donbas war, pro-Russian separatist forces controlled all 21 cities located in the Donetsk, Horlivka, and Kalmiuske raions by 2015.
 After 24 February 2022, during Russia's full-scale invasion of Ukraine, an additional nineteen cities were occupied by Russian troops of which, Lyman and Sviatohirsk were recovered by Ukraine.
-For their contributions to the country's defense during the invasion, two cities in the oblast (Mariupol and Volnovakha) were awarded with the honorary title Hero City of Ukraine in 2022.
+For their contributions to the country's defense during the invasion, seven cities in the oblast were awarded with the honorary title Hero City of Ukraine: Mariupol and Volnovakha in 2022, and Druzhkivka, Kostiantynivka, Kramatorsk, Pokrovsk, and Sloviansk in 2025.